 No other origin tastes like Sumatra.
 The combination of volcanic soil, tropical climate, and the wet-hulled processing method creates a cup that stands completely apart.

 Lake Toba, the world's largest volcanic lake, sits at the heart of Sumatran coffee country.
-The mineral-rich volcanic soil and tropical humidity create growing conditions that produce extraordinarily dense, flavorful beans.
+The mineral-rich volcanic soil and tropical humidity create growing conditions that produce extraordinarily dense, flavorful beans with the deep, complex earthiness the origin is celebrated for.

 Coffee was introduced to Sumatra by the Dutch in the late 1600s.
-Over 300 years later, the island remains one of the world's most important coffee producers, with most cultivation done by smallholder farmers on plots under 2 hectares.
+Over 300 years later, the island remains one of the world's most important coffee producers, with most cultivation done by smallholder farmers on plots under 2 hectares — much of it organic by tradition if not certification.

 Some Sumatran coffees are intentionally aged in warehouses for 1-3 years, mellowing the acidity and deepening the body.
-This practice creates an ultra-smooth, almost savory cup prized by dark-roast enthusiasts.
+This practice creates an ultra-smooth, almost savory cup prized by dark-roast enthusiasts and adds another dimension to Sumatra's already diverse flavor spectrum.